 A welcome guide popup

 In WordPress 5.4, we see a new welcome guide modal that provides a little tour of the Gutenberg editor to users.
-It is a slideshow with explanations about the Gutenberg blocks, invitation to the block library, and a reference to the official docs.
+It is a slideshow with explanations about the Gutenberg blocks, an invitation to the block library, and a reference to the official docs.

 The new Social Icons block